 DNP is a CEF which predominately holds Utilities.

 Amateur investor, fell into managing my own retirement portfolio after dissatisfaction with the repeated rebranding of my investment brokerage in the consolidation of the investment banking industry and stagnant investment performance.
 I ran the list on sources of advice, have taken to listening to selected voices in SA and a few proprietary sources of investment data.
 Out of necessity and desperation, a new hobby has grown, but with the underlying compulsion to secure a safe retirement.
 I have settled on a dividend growth strategy in a broad sense, as a means to focus my attention on companies who have a track record of growth in both revenue and payment to owners, as well as to assist me in assessing value at purchase.

 My husband and I plan to retire on December 31, 2020 at ages 68 and 59 1/2, respectively.
 We began focusing on dividend growth investing in 2013 but have been invested in mutual funds for decades.
-Our current DGI retirement portfolio is comprised of the following 61 DGI stocks: ABBV, ABT, AMGN, AVA, BBL, BMY, CAH, CBRL, CCP, CLX, CMCSA, COP, CVX, D, DEO, DLR, DUK, ED, EMR, EPD, FLO, GE, GILD, GIS, HCP, IBM, JNJ, KHC, KMB, KMI, KO, LMT, LNT, MCD, MMM, MMP, MO, MRK, MSFT, NEE, NOK, O, OHI, OMI, PDCO, PEP, PFE, PG, PM, SCG, SEP, SO, SYY, T, TUP, UL, UPS, UTX, VTR, VZ, WEC, WMT, WPC, XEL, XOM, and ZBH.
+Our current DGI retirement portfolio is comprised of the following 61 DGI stocks: ABBV, ABT, ADM, AMGN, AVA, BBL, BMY, CAH, CBRL, CLX, COP, CSCO, CVX, D, DEO, DLR, DUK, ED, EMR, EPD, GE, GILD, GIS, GPC, HCP, IBM, JNJ, KHC, KMB, KMI, KO, LEG, LMT, LNT, MCD, MMM, MMP, MO, MRK, MSFT, NEE, O, OHI, OMI, PEP, PFE, PG, PM, SEP, SO, SYY, T, UL, UPS, UTX, VTR, VZ, WEC, WPC, XEL, and XOM.

-In addition, I manage our millennial daughter's dividend growth retirement portfolio of the following 38 stocks: AAPL, ABBV, ABT, AMGN, BMY, CAH, CCP, D, DIS, DLR, EMR, FLO, GILD, HCP, JNJ, KO, MCD, MMM, MMP, MSFT, OMI, PFE, PG, PM, SCG, SO, T, UNP, V, VTR, VZ, WEC, and XOM.
+In addition, I manage our millennial daughter's dividend growth retirement portfolio of the following 38 stocks: AAPL, ABBV, ABT, ADM, AMGN, BMY, CAH, CBRL, CSCO, D, DIS, DLR, EMR, GILD, GIS, OHI, JNJ, KMB, KO, MCD, MMM, MMP, MSFT, OMI, PEP, PFE, PG, PM, SCG, SO, T, UL, V, VTR, VZ, WEC, WPC, and XOM.

 Retired, late 50's